MinaProtocol/mina/rfcs/0017-state-snapshotting.md

 of the snapshot to produce more than just one more transition.

 Why is this useful?
 Sometimes we need more context than the exact block that fails.
 This would give us that context.
+For example, maybe we need to reproduce a few transitions via our proposer before reproducing a bug.

 [full-online]: #full-online
 ### Full-online Snapshotting

 Snapshot enough state to recreate a full-node that can continue from the point of the snapshot and can reconnect to a network of nodes.
+Sometimes we actually do need this to reproduce certain classes of errors.

 This task would require synchronizing state between nodes in a network and would require a significant amount of effort until we finish implementing